Study the biological and social factors that impact peoples' overall health

 How long does it take to complete this program?

-It takes four years to complete this program as a full-time student through the regular system of study in which you’ll take courses between September and April each year and have your summers off.
-You can also choose the co-op system of study where you’ll alternate between full-time studies and full-time jobs relating to your program.
-A co-op program takes five years to complete – and you’ll graduate with nearly two years of paid work experience.
+It takes four years to complete this program as a full-time student through the regular system of study.
+You’ll take courses between September and April each year and have your summers off.
+You can also choose the co-op system of study where you’ll alternate between four-month school terms and four-month terms in full-time jobs relating to the program.
+A co-op program takes five years to complete – and you’ll graduate with 20 months of paid work experience.

 Ontario students: six Grade 12 U and/or M courses including